AISoc-UNSW/Ai-Society-2025-Website/README.md

 python run.py
 ```

-The API will run on http://localhost:8000, you can visit http://localhost:8000/docs or http://localhost:8000/redoc to view the API documentation.
+The API will run on http://localhost:8000 and the Discord bot will start concurrently.
+You can visit http://localhost:8000/docs or http://localhost:8000/redoc to view the API documentation.

 5. Run the API tests: